Fycho/osu-mapping-elo/README.md

 Contest management and judging must be fair.
 Issues like unreasonable scoring will cause the contest to be disqualified from system or get dan penalty.

-Dans of the contest affect the K-factor in the Elo system.
+Dan of the contest affect the K-factor in the Elo system.
 In a D1/D2/D3/D4 contest, the maximum ratings change is a little less than 100/200/300/400 points with infinite participants.
 - Generally speaking, the more people who participate in the competition, the higher ratings winner will increase.

 If a contest contains 2 or more songs to be competed, each song will be considered as a single contest.
 - Exceptions: If a contest acquires mappers to map all the songs that hosts provided, it is still considered as a single one.
-Besides, this contest may have +1 dan if not a D4 one because multiple songs may demonstrate mappers' level more effectively.
+Besides, this contest may have +1 dan if not a D4 one because mapping multiple songs may demonstrate mappers' level more effectively.

 ## Changelog